National Coalition Against Domestic Violence: Project Opal

+The Hotline

+The National Domestic Violence Hotline is a 24/7 resource for those who may be experiencing or know someone experiencing domestic violence.
+Established in 1994 by the Violence Against Women Act (VAWA), the Hotline has helped over 460,000 people via live services and 150,000 through online services.

 Remember My Name

 In October 1994, National Coalition Against Domestic Violence teamed up with Ms. magazine to create "Remember My Name", a list of victims who have lost their lives to domestic violence.

 The project records information about each victim who was killed, including their age at the time of death, the names and ages of surviving children, and the weapon used against them.
 The project also documents information about each perpetrator, including relationship to victim, their name, age, and sentence received.

 Retaining detailed information helps defend against questions about the validity of domestic violence statistics.

 Rebuilding Financially After Domestic Violence

 In 2001, National Coalition Against Domestic Violence partnered with The National Endowment for Financial Education to produce a manual, titled Hope & Power for Your Personal Finances: A Rebuilding Guide Following Domestic Violence, which serves to inform and assist women who have been victims of domestic violence to regain financial freedom in their lives.
 This program deals with topics including budgeting, banking, lending, dealing with workplace abuse, and identity theft.

 In 2016, NCADV and National Endowment for Financial Education expanded the financial education program to include free webinars for victims and survivors of domestic violence as well as the advocates who serve them.
 Topics covered in 2018 ranged from transitional housing to financial stability to retirement planning for survivors and advocates.